 Even if you think you do know which offer(s) you are going to choose, it is worth then writing that down, posting it on the wall and forgetting about all thoughts of going to uni for a few days or weeks.
 If you come back to your decision after that and are still happy with that then you can have more confidence that it is the right choice(s) for you.
 If you realise you still aren't entirely sure, then make a different choice or just give yourself some more time.

 Remember - choosing your Firm and Insurance isn't a race.
 If it takes you until April or May to make this choice, that is fine.
-You are likely to have made a far wiser, more informed choice than anyone who did it in January.
+Waiting will help you to make a more informed choice than if you rushed your decision in January.